Yuigahama99/CGPP/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Covered labs and apps introduced in CGPP.
+Covered labs and apps introduced in CGPP. \n
 Also with my solution for exercise.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>